 As with normal DLSR and mirrorless cameras, drone cameras can benefit from the use of neutral density filters and polarisers to control shutter speeds, both for still images and also for video.
 Neutral density filters are very useful for video to control the shutter speed to create a more natural and cinematic feel to videos.
 Drone ND filters can also be used to reduce the available light to create long exposure images from drones in the right flying conditions.

-NiSi produce a range of neutral density filters for the Phantom 4 Pro / Advanced, Mavic Air and the Mavic 2 Pro in variations from a 2 stop ND filter through to a 10 stop ND filter with multiple densities in between, polarisers and the Natural Night Filter.
+NiSi produce a range of neutral density filters for the Phantom 4 Pro / Advanced, Mavic 2 Pro, and Mavic Air 2 in variations from a 2 stop ND filter through to a 10 stop ND filter with multiple densities in between, polarisers and the Natural Night Filter.
 All of our NiSI drone filters are manufactured with the highest quality optical glass and come with our proprietary Nano Coating for added scratch protection, easy cleaning and reduced reflections.
 NiSI drone filters are extremely lightweight and designed to be balanced for the gimbals when attached to the DJI drone cameras.

 Control drone camera shutter speeds with ND filters for better quality video footage